-The Financial Systems Center is a fully functioning, state-of-the-art facility that gives faculty and students the ability to access and analyze a vast array of financial and economic data, apply analytical methods, conduct interactive trading simulations, and develop contemporary financial models.
-The structure and schedule of the facility is tied to courses and research projects in several disciplines, including finance engineering, quantitative methods, systems security engineering, software engineering, cyber security and computer science.
+The Financial Systems Center (FSC) is a fully functioning, state-of-the-art facility that gives faculty and students the ability to access and analyze a vast array of financial and economic data, apply analytical methods, conduct interactive trading simulations, and develop contemporary financial models.
+The structure and schedule of the facility is tied to courses and research projects in several disciplines, including finance engineering, quantitative methods, systems security engineering, software engineering, cybersecurity and computer science.

 Faculty/Students will access to the same market data, analysis and news available to professional traders in financial institutions.
-In addition, the center provides advanced learning laboratory for students at all levels: undergraduate, MBA, Ph.D., and executive education.
+In addition, the center provides advanced learning laboratory for students at all levels: undergraduate, graduate, MBA, Ph.D., and executive education.

-The FSC center will consist of:
+The FSC consists of:

 - The Hanlon Financial Systems Lab